Yerlanalim/blvl-TB-27-06/CONTRIBUTING.md

 ## How Can I Contribute?

-There are many ways you can contribute to TechBlitz:
+There are many ways you can contribute to BizLevel:

 ### Reporting Bugs